evahess/raspberry_webcam_imager/README.md

 # raspberry_webcam_imager

-This is mainly a test repo to teach my little sister git and bash.
+This script saves an webcam image to a Raspberry Pi.
-It contains an example script to show how to create a webcam image on your raspberry pi.
+Adding a crontab job will save an webcam image every 30 minutes.

 To use it add it to [your crontab](http://corntab.com/).

 ## Setup

-To setup this script, clone the repo to your raspberry pi:
+To setup this script, clone the repo to your Raspberry Pi:

 ```
 git clone https://github.com/evahess/raspberry_webcam_imager.git /home/pi/webcam